icq4ever/PCD2019Seoul/code_of_conduct.md

 # Code of Conduct

-| original Code of Conduct from [PCD Organizer'sKit PDF](https://day.processing.org/doc/PCDOrganizer'sKit.pdf), page 5-10.
+| original Code of Conduct from [PCD 2019 Organizer's Kit](https://day.processing.org/doc/PCDOrganizer'sKit.pdf), page 5-10.

 All participants in Processing Community Day (PCD) — including, but not limited to the PCD online forum are required to agree to the following Code of Conduct.
 This includes all attendees, speakers, performers, work-shop leaders, patrons (sponsors), volunteers, and staff.